 - Deploy Mobility Services and Persistent Chat servers

 - Implement and test IM, Presence, Conferencing, and Enterprise Voice

-- Provide BYOD support for Skype for Business by offering Apple iPhone integration, Android phone and tablet configuration help and RIM BlackBerry expertise
+- Provide BYOD support for Skype for Business by offering Apple iPhone integration and Android phone and tablet configuration help

 - Configure archiving and monitoring

 - Integrate Skype for Business with SQL Server, Exchange UM, SharePoint Server, and Office or Office 365 including PowerPoint and Outlook

 - Create an infrastructure monitoring solution by providing System Center 2016 Operations Manager consulting or Operations Manager 2012 integration

 - Create and validate a security and compliance strategy